 Jacob has started to enjoy playing with water and will direct this play himself by getting a stool so he can reach the kitchen sink.

-Jacob will sit and listen to a story (although he does not understand the words), he likes flicking the pages of the book and he can take the carers finger and point it to a letter.
+Jacob will sit and listen to a story (although he does not understand some of the words), he likes flicking the pages of the book and he can take the carers finger and point it to a letter.

 Jacob’s Health Needs